Stat534/stat534.github.io/index.md

 - Hierarchical Modeling and Analysis for Spatial Data, Second Edition, by Bannerjee, Carlin, and Gelfand.
 While the second edition is preferred, the first edition will suffice.

+- [Geocomputation with R: mapping overview](https://geocompr.robinlovelace.net/adv-map.html)(*optional*) is a freely available book that provides good context on spatial data structure and visualization in R.

 ## Additional Resources
 Analysis, data visualization, and version control procedures will be implemented with: